 Education: helping children and youth achieve their potential through education by increasing the number of our community's youth who are ready to succeed in school and life.

-Financial Stability: working to reduce the number of financially unstable families and individuals and support their financial independence.
+Financial Stability (Income): working to reduce the number of financially unstable families and individuals and support their financial independence.

 Health: working to increase the number of residents who make healthy choices.

-Basic Needs: investing in services for families and individuals experiencing times of need and empowering them to improve their future.
+Basic Needs (Safety Net): investing in services for families and individuals experiencing times of need and empowering them to improve their future.

 Requests for funding for each community impact area are staggered by year.
-Funding for approved agencies is dispensed in three-year intervals for Education, Health and Income programs, and in two-year intervals for Safety Net programs.
+Funding for approved agencies is dispensed in three-year intervals for Education, Health and Financial Stability (Income) programs, and in two-year intervals for Basic Needs (Safety Net) programs.
 Please refer to the funding cycle below to see when requests for funding will be available by community impact area through 2020.

 Site visits explained